anshuman-agarwala/markdown_table_generator/README.md

 # Markdown table generator

-A table generator for markdown written in go that supports different data sources.
+A table generator for markdown that takes .csv files as input.